What happens next?

-The new dual carriageway across the Stonehenge World Heritage Site (WHS) would result in serious damage to archaeology and landscape, and draw new traffic into the WHS.
+The proposal for the new dual carriageway across the Stonehenge World Heritage Site (WHS) would result in serious damage to archaeology and landscape, and draw new traffic into the WHS.
 Previously tranquil areas would suffer.

 Map below shows the A303 tunnel and road proposal across World Heritage Site.